kdaily/aws-cli/proposals/pr-contrib-guide.md

 Community contributions for the AWS CLI are not frequently reviewed, resulting in stale and incomplete contributions.
 This document proposes changes to the contribution process to ensure that community contributed feature requests are successfully added to the AWS CLI.
-The new process will regain the trust of contributors who have not had successful contributions and will demonstrate our customer obsession through a renewed focus on the community.
+The new process aims to regain the trust of contributors who have not had successful contributions and demonstrates our customer obsession through a renewed focus on the community.

 ## Background and Motivation